DoctorKhan/Manual-Override-Book/src/90_appendix/14_consciousness_interface.md

 ---

 *But what was I to do with this knowledge?
-How was I to live as a conscious operator in a world of NPCs?
+How was I to live as a conscious operator in a world running on autopilot?
 The final chapter of my investigation would address the most important question of all: What is my role in the larger story of human evolution?*